medabalimi/is21_st2/README.md

 # is21_st2
-Contains scripts and configs for the subtask 2 challenge
+Contains  configs for the subtask 2 challenge